Random line graphs and edge-attributed network inference: Simulations

 \section{Simulations}

-In this section, we demonstrate the importance of projecting onto the correct eigenspace for edge clustering, rather than projecting onto the eigenspace of leading singular vectors without using a projection.
+In this section, we demonstrate the utility of the line graph for inference in a stochastic block model with edge attributes.
+As Figure \ref{fig:sbm} shows, the line graph of an SBM has SBM-like structure.
+However, when incorporating edge attributes, it is important to project onto the correct eigenspace for edge clustering, rather than projecting onto the eigenspace of leading singular vectors without using a projection.
 We further show that even when we do not know the true subspace onto which we should project but merely estimate it, the results are superior to methods which do not make use of an estimated projection.
 When combining edge covariate information with the adjacency information as observed through the line graph, we find that our approach that combines both sources of information (while using an estimated projection) outperforms methods that use only one or the other source of signal, as well as those that combine these different sources of information naively.

 We consider a 3-block SBM with $n_1=n_2=n_3=50$.
 After generating $G$ and computing $L(G)$, we find $\hat{Q}$, and compute the singular value decomposition of $A(L(G))\hat{Q}=\hat{U}\hat{S}\hat{V}^T.$ When we retain only the largest three singular vectors, we get the plot in Figure~\ref{fig:qplot}.
 We compare this to the left singular vectors of $A(L(G))$ computed directly without using $\hat{Q},$ which is shown in Figure~\ref{fig:aseplot}.
 Using the adjusted Rand index, we can compare clusterings obtained from these embeddings using Gaussian mixture modeling (GMM).
 When we do, we find that using the embedding given by the rows of the left singular vectors of $A(L(G))\hat{Q}$ corresponding to the second and third-largest singular values gives an ARI of 1, indicating perfect clustering.
 Using the left singular vectors of $A(L(G))\hat{Q}$ corresponding to the first and second largest singular values gives an ARI of 0.5, since the first singular vector is relatively constant across all groups.
 On the other hand, using any combination of two of the three left singular vectors of $A(L(G))$ corresponding to the largest three singular values results in an ARI of 0, indicating a clustering with essentially no relationship to the truth.
 From this, we conclude that the projection $\hat{Q}$ introduced here is absolutely essential to the determination of the clustering.
 Failing to include the projection $\hat{Q}$ results in an embedding which retains too much information about the line graph structure, at the cost of information about the cluster structure, and leads to a far worse embedding for the task of clustering the edges.
 We note that in these experiments, we use $\hat{Q}$ corresponding to the clustering of the edges induced by the ground truth clustering of the vertices, which in some ways makes the comparison of these two unfair, as we can see in the stark differences between their results.
 In the next experiments, we will consider an approximate version of $\hat{Q}$ obtained only using information in the observed graph, and show that the results are similar in this case, indicating the importance of the projection even when this does not perfectly reflect the true cluster memberships of the edges.